Tips and tricks to make recycling easy

 Don’t bottle it up

-In the UK tap water is free and usually tastes just as good as the bottled stuff.
+In the UK tap water is clean, fresh and usually tastes just as good as the bottled stuff.
 If we all bought a reusable water bottle we’d save money and reduce our dependency on single use plastics.

 Reduce junk mail